WebediaGaming/react-nexus/README.md

 WORK IN PROGRESS - DONT USE!

-React-Rails
+React on Rails
 ===========

-React Rails (`R` in the code) is a real-world webapp thin framework upon React.
-It fully embraces the React paradigm and implements many useful tools and mixins to do things the React way all along.
+React on Rails (`R` in the code) is a real-world webapp thin framework upon React.
+It fully embraces the React paradigm and implements many useful programmatic tools and mixins to do things the React way all along.

-React Rails means to provide all you need to never need again to hack into React yourself, and instead fully enjoy its power and neatness to build things that work outside of `todolist.js`.
+React on Rails means to provide all you need to never need again to hack into React yourself, and instead fully enjoy its power and neatness to build things that work outside of `todolist.js`.

 Core principles: